nikhilroxtomar/DDANet/README.md

 </pre>

 ## Contact
-please contact nikhilroxtomar@gmail.com and debesh@simula.no for any further questions.
+please contact nikhilroxtomar@gmail.com and debeshjha1@gmail.com for any further questions.